Guggenheim Internships Application Process

 The internship is supplemented by a robust seminar series, meeting three to four times over the course of the internship to hear from speakers, discuss readings and have the opportunity to share internship experiences with each other.
 In addition, all interns participate in an online discussion board where interns provide weekly postings on relevant readings and issues, as well as updates on their internship work, the results of their summer learning, and contributions to the organization.

-Application due – February 17, 2017
+Application due – February 15, 2020

-Internship organization interviews – early-March 2017
+Internship organization interviews – early March 2020

-Internship organization decisions – March 2017
+Internship organization decisions and offers made – March 2020

-Determination of internship dates/length – April 2017
+Determination of internship dates/length – April 2020